epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 - Who is the targeted Tesco customer?
 Since Tesco stores are not uniformly scattered across London, can we identify what makes an area an operational target for Tesco?
 - Is there a significant difference in nutrients composition, both on an individual level and in their distribution between different socio-economic or cultural groups?
 - Can we train a predictive model that is able to predict socio-economic facts about an area based on nutrition?
 - How does purchasing behavior change over the year?
-Is there a change in consumption behavior observable and linkable to different strata?
+Is there a change in consumption behavior observable and linkable to different strata? (*Note: Cut down due to time constraint and missing group member participitation*)

 ---